BrianWillingham/Connect-ALM/README.md

 # Connect-ALM
-Powershell function utlizing the HP ALM Client Connectivity library to script access to ALM and query
+Powershell function utilizing the HP ALM Client Connectivity library to script access to ALM and query